mikeroyal/WSL-Guide/README.md

 **[Systemd support is now available in WSL.](https://devblogs.microsoft.com/commandline/systemd-support-is-now-available-in-wsl/)**

-**WSL Systemd requirements:** If you are running Windows 11 and a version of WSL 0.67.6 or above.
+**WSL Systemd requirements:** Windows 11 and a version of WSL 0.67.6 or above.

 [systemd](https://systemd.io/) is a suite of basic building blocks for a Linux system.
 It provides a system and service manager that runs as PID 1 and starts the rest of the system.
 It provides aggressive parallelization capabilities, uses socket and D-Bus activation for starting services, offers on-demand starting of daemons, keeps track of processes using Linux control groups, maintains mount and automount points, and implements an elaborate transactional dependency-based service control logic. systemd supports SysV and LSB init scripts and works as a replacement for [SysVinit](https://wiki.archlinux.org/title/SysVinit).